vorce/gonz/README.md

 ## Todo

 - Build the individual posts
-- Do we really need the `gonz.server` task?
-Can't the user just open the site in the browser?
-This would reduce code and dependenices.
 - Rethink code structure, can simplify a lot of things and make it more consistent I think.
 - Low hanging speed ups (Task.async?)
 - What about site.yml, do we need it?
 Would it nicer in some more elixiry format?